lambduli/lambduli/README.md

 The latest published post was a report on [Propositions as Types ⭐](http://writing.lambdu.li/reports/propositions-as-types)

 ## My Current Project
-I am currently working on a toy proof assistant for a little bit more than FOL :seedling:
+I am currently working on a PL oriented proof assistant :seedling:

 ## More Writing
 I am also working on a page about implementing various small type systems and languages.
 Hopefully to be seen soon.